monkey-jsun/eroas/README.md

     - Linux users can simply use dd command (e.g., "sudo dd if=eroas-v0.8.0-20201018-152032.iso of=/dev/sdb bs=4M")
 - To flush into fingerprint-protected or keypad-protected secure drive, unlock secure dirve first.
 Select the secure drive as the flushing target.

-Mac users please refer to additional instructions at [this link](https://itsfoss.com/create-bootable-ubuntu-usb-drive-mac-os)
+Mac users please refer to additional instructions at [this link](https://itsfoss.com/create-bootable-ubuntu-usb-drive-mac-os) and [this link](https://tails.boum.org/doc/first_steps/start/mac/index.en.html)

 ### Use EROAS